zzzprojects/EntityFramework-Classic/docs/pages/features/then-include.md

 # AlsoInclude Feature

 ## Description
-You can chain multiples related objects to the query result by using the ‘AlsoInclude’ and `ThenInclude` methods.
+You can chain multiples related objects to the query result by using the `AlsoInclude` and `ThenInclude` methods.
 The `ThenInclude` method moves the chaining level to the property included.
 It allows to include related objects from the next level.

 `ThenInclude` is a syntactic sugar method to make it easier and clearer to include multiples related objects.